-First published in French in La Tribune on 28th February, 2019.
+A Marketing Controversy – à la française.
+First published in French in La Tribune.
 With kind acknowledgements.

 The whole world is watching on at the twists and turns in the Decathlon hijab saga, and not without a feeling of surprise and incomprehension at the political passions that the event has raised in France.
 In other countries, notably Asiatic where the pragmatic rules over the ideological, the fact that a private company can launch a product that satisfies a demand hardly poses a problem – be it a hijab, a Buddhist monk’s kashaya, or even a rosary.
 As long as the product isn’t forbidden, it is the market, and solely the market that judges – and its consumers the jury at this trial.

 Nevertheless, the French situation is particular and it is not the first time that the political argument wins over the economic or commercial.
 When the fast-food chain Quick launched halal-certified restaurants in France in 2010, there was the same uproar in passions although the chain of restaurants held their ground.
 When Burger King bought up Quick, it was decided to keep more than 50 halal restaurants under the Quick brand name.
 It is still the case today.